 The premise is simple, as detective Murphy (is he a detective?) you must clean the streets of all of Skynet’s robots and crones.
 The presentation is slick as you’d expect from Virgin and you really feel part of a “movie” experience.
-The moody backdrops, including deserted streets and a homage to the factory at the end of the first RoboCop film (you will enjoy this) really help set the tone.
+The moody backdrops, including deserted streets and a homage to the factory at the end of the first RoboCop film (you will enjoy this), really help set the tone.
 And our Murphy is more than equipped for the job.
 If Kyle Reese had this much artillery then the first Terminator film would have been very short indeed.

 Graphics-wise I’ve not seen much better on the 16-bit (including SNES – less said about that version of this game the better).
 The backdrops are well detailed without being intrusive but it’s the sprites where this game really comes into its own.
 Every sprite, that’s our protagonist and all the bad guys, look gorgeous.
 RoboCop looks exactly like the “real” thing.
 The way he walks, his posture, the reflection from the gun flare, is perfect.
-One thing that’s a little ropey is his jump, but let’s be honest, RC ain’t meant to jump!
+One thing that’s a little ropey is his jump, but let’s be honest, RC ain’t meant to jump.

 One of the many reasons this version is superior to the SNES version is the insane violence, it’s completely uncensored.
 RoboCop’s bullets tear through the bad guys as they explode in a red mess.
 The guys behind the windows?
 You can get them too with bonus blood-splattered drapes.

-Every gun from the standard auto-fire pistol to the flame thrower despatches foe in a thoroughly satisfying manner.
+Every gun from the standard auto-fire pistol to the flame thrower dispatches foe in a n exquisite manner.
 My favourite has to be the grenade launcher, pug out about ten grenades then move them about the screen to annihilate all and sundry.
-I really haven’t seen anything like this before.
+I haven’t seen anything like this before.
 The only things that hinder this are the repetitive nature of the action (blast everyone, move on) and the claustrophobic nature of the boss fights.

 The boss fights take place on one screen.
 This isn’t a problem for a lot of other games but RoboCop’s weedy jump means you all too often touch the bad guy, which raises another negative.
 This game isn’t that difficult if you keep your enemies at bay with gun fire.
-As soon as your sprites touches another, RC’s health vanishes like the last Capri Sun on sports day.
-You can absolutely killing the game, only to slightly brush a bad guy and find yourself dying and losing the gun you’re carrying (thankfully you’ll have the other one you can hold).
+As soon as your sprite touches another, RC’s health vanishes like the last Capri Sun on sports day.
+You can be absolutely killing the game, only to slightly brush a bad guy and find yourself dying and losing the gun you’re carrying (thankfully you’ll have the other one you hold).
 This is most infuriating in the boss fights as you’ll be left with the pistol which does no damage whatsoever to them.